breatheco-de/content/src/content/lesson/what-is-sql-database.md

 ---
 title: 'Mastering Databases: What is SQL Database'
-subtitle: >-
-  Are you ready to work with data?
-Learn here about what SQL Database is, and how to work with it.
-cover_local: ../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg
-textColor: white
-date: '2023-06-26T00:35:31+00:00'
 tags:
   - sql
-status: published
 description: >-
-  Master SQL databases and unlock the power of data!
+  Master SQL databases and unlock data's potential!
 Learn the essentials of SQL, from queries to transactions.
 Discover more now!
 ---
 ## What is SQL?